Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Details of Synthetic Dataset

 With 1000 epochs and 128 batches per epoch, DREE with $|\mathcal{B}| = 256$ can retain only about 0.2\% of the instances generated throughout lifelong learning.
 Nevertheless, given its strong performance, we consider this cost acceptable.

 We conduct tests only on the six principal tasks.
 This choice is necessary because the intermediate tasks induced by continual drift can vary across different task orders, whereas the six principal tasks always appear regardless of the order.
-Testing these shared tasks therefore enables a fair and comprehensive comparison across orders.
+Testing these shared tasks, therefore, enables a fair and comprehensive comparison across orders.
 Since the principal tasks are uniformly distributed over the learning horizon, performance on them is also representative of overall lifelong-learning behavior.
+We also conduct an additional comparison on task order 1 with finer-grained test set generation, and the results lead to the same conclusion on the six-principal-task test setting (cf. Appendix~\ref{app:Fine-grained_test}), suggesting the effectiveness and efficiency of the setting.

 For testing, we report the optimality gap.
 For each test instance, we obtain an optimal solution using HGS for CVRP and Gurobi for TSP, compute the gap per instance, and then average gaps over the test set.
 All task orders share the same test-instance sets.
+As for each task order there are 1000 possible models from the 1000 epochs to test, and each of them need to be test on all six principal tasks, it would be very expensive to test all of them.
+Thus, we select the model for every 20 epoch to test, which still give a comprehensive description of solvers' performance changing during lifelong learning process.

 DREE trains on 128 batches of new-task instances per epoch.
 We record the number of PIR steps and find that, across different task orders, it is approximately 36 (avg. $N = \frac{128}{36}\simeq 3.56$ ).
 Therefore, for other methods (i.e., \textit{fine-tuning}, LLR-BC, and \textit{Li}), we run $128+36=164$ batches per epoch so that they execute the same number of solving episodes, while processing even more training instances.
 This ensures that DREE’s performance gains are not attributable to longer training time or more training instances.